ythuang0522/homopolish/README.md

 # Introduction
-Homopolish is a Nanopore-specific polisher able to generate a high-quality genome (Q40-50) for virus, bacteria, and fungus.
+Homopolish is a Nanopore-specific polisher able to generate a high-quality genome (Q40-90, aka >99.99% accuracy) for virus, bacteria, and fungus.
+The strength of Homopolish lies in correcting Nanopore systematic errors by training a polishing model using homologous sequences retreived from closely-related genomes.

 # Installation
 Homopolish is recommendated to install and run within a conda environment